gabrinovas/OnRobot_ROS2_Driver/README.md

 ## TO DOs
 ### Setting target force
 At the moment the target force is set to be half of the maximum force.
 This can be changed in the `RG` class, but it would be better to set it as a parameter, or a service call.

-### Combining URDFs to create a unified `robot_description`
-With a Universal Robot, we can follow the [my_robot_cell tutorial](https://docs.universal-robots.com/Universal_Robots_ROS2_Documentation/doc/ur_tutorials/my_robot_cell/doc/index.html) to assemble your URDF, create a custom driver launch file, and build its MoveIt! configuration package.

 ### Implementing other controllers
 A [Gripper Action Controller](https://control.ros.org/humble/doc/ros2_controllers/gripper_controllers/doc/userdoc.html) can be implemented to control the gripper with a `gripper_action_interface` and `GripperCommand` action.
 This will allow for more advanced control of the gripper, such as opening and closing with a specified force and monitoring the action state.